lino-framework/book/docs/specs/vat.rst

 deductible.

 - Manually enter 94.88 in :attr:`VatProductInvoice.total_incl`.
 Lino fills one
   invoice item.
-The general account of this item is either the providers `purchase_account` or (if that field is empty) :attr:`lino_xl.lib.ledger.CommonAccounts.waiting`.
+The general account of this item is either the provider's :attr:`purchase_account` or (if that field is empty) :attr:`lino_xl.lib.ledger.CommonAccounts.waiting`.

 - Change the amount of the invoice item (:attr:`total_incl